nebulasio/nebdocs/docs/node-strategy/consensus.md

 #### 2.2.1.2 Block Generation Stability Index

 **Block generation stability index S<sub>(i)</sub>:** This rating is determined by the ratio of successful block generation when it’s chosen as a consensus node.
-If this node has not yet had the chance to be a consensus node, initial value of S<sub>(i)</sub> is 0.8.
+If this node has not yet had the chance to be a consensus node, the initial value of S<sub>(i)</sub> is 0.8.
 During each polling cycle, a candidate node has three possible values: